NidasioAlberto/formal-analysis-of-search-and-rescue-scenarios/report/main.typ

 Plane goes kaboom.

 == Lone survivor
 During a fire a _first-responder_ is called to save as many lives as possible.
-Due to the geometry and the poor ventilation the room is full of smoke, impeding the _first-responder_ ability to see any in need directly (moving policy random).
+Due to the geometry and the poor ventilation the space is full of smoke, impeding the _first-responder_ ability to see any in need directly (moving policy random).
 In this scenario, without drone assistance, the _first-responder_ is able to save at most $N%_max$ =  83.33% and at minimum $N%$ = 16.67% depending on the random path.

 By activating the system with $N_v$ = 1 and $N_r$ = 2, the _drone_ instruct a survivor to bring a  _first-responder_ to the in-need.
 Effectively the _first-responder_ needs to wait more time, but it always reach the group of in needs obtaining  $N%_max$ = 66.67% (lower due to wait) but improving the minimum saved to $N%$ = 50%.